 So what is the plan?

-A good interval type for training to improve his ability to separate him from the pack is the 40/20sec intervals.
-These intervals are supposed to be done at his 5min critical power, but it is very likely that he will be able to push a little harder here.
-These intervals are primarily made for VO2max but they will also add some power to his anaerobic endurance (1min critical power).
+A suitable interval type for training to improve his ability to separate him from the pack is the 40/20sec intervals.
+These intervals are supposed to be done at his 5min critical power, but he will likely be able to push a little harder here.
+These intervals are primarily made for VO2max, but they will also add to his anaerobic endurance (1min critical power).

 Sprint training is also a part of the training program, but that is not because of his weak sprint test.
-The test was performed indoor and I will not get surprised if he performs significantly better outdoor.
+The test was performed indoors, and I will not be surprised if he performs significantly better outdoors.